tomekdot/event-calendar-dev/README.md

 ## 🔁 CI

-- `.github/workflows/ci.yml` builds the package and uploads the artifact. `.github/workflows/release.yml` triggers on tag pushes to create a GitHub Release.
+- `.github/workflows/ci.yml` builds the package and uploads the artifact.

 ## 📁 Files of interest